Submission Guidelines and FAQs

 Q: What are project types?

 A: Depending on your discipline, conventions for presenting academic work can look very different.
-Please consult with your faculty mentor and attend the library workshop series to decide on which project type best fits your topic and discipline.
+Please consult with your faculty mentor and consult the URC.byuh.edu website for more details based on your Faculty Unit.

 Q: What are keywords?